cryptable/facial-recognition/README.md

 Install rtsp-server
 -------------------

+Only for the VM.
+You will need to configure your VM to take over your webcam.
-To transform you webcam into an IP camera.
+This will transform your webcam into an IP camera.

 ```
 sudo apt install ffmpeg